1technophile/OpenMQTTGateway/docs/use/rf.md

 The primary advantage of using an RF gateway is its ability to bridge the gap between the world of RF devices, which might include sensors, remote controls, and other RF-based gadgets, and modern smart home systems or applications.
 This enables users to integrate a wide range of devices into their smart home setup, even if those devices were not originally designed for such integration.

-In the context of the 433MHz MQTT Gateway, the device not only decodes RF signals but also allows for seamless integration with MQTT systems.
+In the context of the 433MHz MQTT gateway, the device not only decodes RF signals but also allows for seamless integration with MQTT systems.
 This means that signals from RF devices can be easily published to MQTT topics, and likewise, MQTT messages can be translated into RF signals for transmission.
 This two-way communication capability makes the gateway a powerful tool for expanding the capabilities of both RF devices and MQTT systems.

 OpenMQTTGateway leverages several libraries for RF communication:
 | Library  | Description | Device Support | Resource Requirements | Flexibility | Integration Capabilities |